 Stephen Colbert made his first appearance on The Late Show since it was announced that he'll be succeeding host David Letterman next year.
 Sounds like he got off to a good start.

 Okay kids, that's going to do it for now.
 Apparently the Monty Python fellows have released a new song that will feature in their live shows this summer.
 Not entirely sure to make of it, perhaps it needs the context of how it fits into the show, but what the hell, let's make it today's, "Song of the Day."

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Try to stay out of trouble today, and we'll see you back here again for more fun and coffee soon.
+Enjoy the rest of your day, and we'll see you back here again for more fun soon (Typepad.com permitting).
 Until next time, that's today's Clutter, and we are outta here.